 If you’re binding frequently, make sure to take breaks throughout the day and take days off, as binding continuously can cause negative side effects (2,4).

 If you hope to get top surgery (a procedure to reduce or remove breast tissue), binding frequently can affect skin elasticity and impact surgery outcomes (4,5).

-Chest binding (compressing breast tissue to give the appearance of a flat chest) is a common practice among transgender men and masculine-presenting AFAB (assigned female at birth) people.
+Chest binding (compressing breast tissue to give the appearance of a flat chest) is a common practice among people who do not want their chest to look feminine, such as transgender men and masculine-presenting AFAB (assigned female at birth) people.

 How do people bind their chests?

-People bind in many different ways: Some people wrap their chests with elastic bandages, duct tape, or plastic wrap.
-Some wear a sports bra, neoprene or athletic compression wear, or layer several sports bras or shirts.
+People bind in many different ways: Some people wrap their chests with elastic bandages, some wear a sports bra, neoprene or athletic compression wear, or layer several sports bras or shirts.
 Others wear commercially-available binders specially designed for this purpose (2).

 Everyone binds differently.
 Some people bind only for special occasions, others every day.
 One study surveying people who bind reported that the average person bound their chest for around 10 hours per day, with the most popular methods being commercial chest binders, followed by sports bras, shirt or bra layering, and bandages or elastic materials (2).

 Like many things people do to modify their outward appearance (wearing high heels, or shaving facial hair), chest binding comes with some risks.

 Binding can affect skin, muscles, and movement, particularly over long periods of time.
 Tightly covering the skin and chest with materials that don’t allow free-flowing air can create warm, moist environments for bacterial and fungal infections to develop.
 Wearing binders that are too tight can cause underlying tissue and muscle damage, prevent free movement, and even restrict a person’s ability to breathe.